ap0/homebridge-ir-fireplace/README.md

 # homebridge-ir-fireplace

 Simple API server to receive HTTP commands and execute [LIRC](http://www.lirc.org/) `irsend` commands via an API, meant to be used in HomeKit.
+The power state of the fireplace is tracked by querying a [TP-LINK HS110 Smart Plug](https://www.tp-link.com/us/products/details/cat-5258_HS110.html), which can be queried for energy usage details on your home network without having to rely on a cloud service, which makes it both low latency and not dependent on Internet access.
+By tracking actual power usage, you can ensure that the fireplace has actually been turned on or off.

 The API is compatible with [Homebrige](https://github.com/nfarina/homebridge) (specifically [homebridge-http-switch](https://github.com/Supereg/homebridge-http-switch)).
 A big improvement would be to communicate with the `lircd` socket directly (and allow more options in the config).

-The fireplace I wrote it to control has a single on/off button, so be careful using it in automations such as `Good Night` where you expect it to turn off, as it is possible to obstruct the infrared path.
-I find it works best to configure it as a `toggle` switch in `homebridge-http-switch`.

 I used a [Raspberry Pi IR shield](http://www.raspberrypiwiki.com/index.php/Raspberry_Pi_IR_Control_Expansion_Board) with `LIRC` for this.
 You can pick them up on Amazon for about $11.